ASPHO’s 2017 Online Review Course Can Help You Be Prepared

 Expiration date: March 29, 2019

-This course is designed for physicians planning to take the American Board of Pediatrics (ABP) examination for initial certification in pediatric hematology/oncology, as well as for those preparing for Part 3 of the ABP Program for Maintenance of Certification (MOC) in a Subspecialty Program.
-The course is also beneficial for fellows in training and practitioners who wish to review the established standards of care.
+This course is designed for physicians planning to take the American Board of Pediatrics (ABP) examination for initial certification in pediatric hematology/oncology, as well as for professionals who want to stay current with clinical skills required of pediatric hematology/oncology specialists.

 Upon completion of this activity, participants will be better able to: